 What does 'belonging' mean?
-To describe the meaning of belonging and consider the different communities people belong to Circles: Give pupils different examples of families, religious groups and other communities through pictures and words.
+To describe the meaning of belong and consider the different communities people belong to Circles: Give pupils different examples of families, religious groups and other communities through pictures and words.
 Ask pupils to write about which communities they belong to in a circle on the page.
 Explain that uniform and symbols may be used to show which communities they belong to.
 Find out which traditions they share in families and what they do if they are part of a religious group.
-Hold an assembly where pupils discuss their faith and perhaps invite their parents in.
 The 5 Ks: Show pupils the 5Ks from Sikhism and encourage them to ask questions.
 Ask them to match the meaning of each to the object.
 Describe the story of Guru Gobind Singh and how the 5Ks were created.
 Describe the events of the naming ceremony, explaining that Sikhs take on new surnames to show they are members of the Khalsa.
 Baptism and naming ceremonies: Show pupils videos of baptism and naming ceremonies.
 This can be done after showing the 'baptism' of Nemo in the film Finding Nemo.
 Ask pupils to identify what was done to show that Nemo now belongs.
 Ask pupils to identify ways in which theists show belonging, such as the use of water, honey and naming.
+Langar: Ask pupils to collect a list of any foods the other pupils cannot eat.
+Explain the origins of the Sikh langar meal and explain that Guru Nanak invited everyone, including women and the poor, and that everyone sits together to show equality.
+Share a feast with the class and ask pupils to identify the ways in which langar shows that everyone belongs.
 How do we change and grow?
 To describe different ways in which the world and the people in it change Spring time: Pupils look at leaves and think about how they change depending on the seasons.
 They are asked to reflect on how they change each year and to think about change in the natural world.
 Pupils read 'The First Book of Nature' by Mark Herald and reflect on the story during circle time.
 Simchat Torah: Explain that the last day of Sukkot (Jewish Harvest) is called 'Simchat Torah' where Jews rejoice in the Torah and the reading of it that takes place on an annual cycle.
 Pupils discuss how they celebrate New Year and consider how Jews celebrate the Torah at the synagogue.
 Problem of personal identity: Pupils look at photos of their teacher over time and are asked to think about what makes them the same over time and what has changed.
 They are asked to think about key philosophical concepts such as memory, our minds and feelings, and our relationships with others, that may make us the same over time.
 Life and death: Pupils find out about how Muslims celebrate the beginning of life and the end of life.
 They look at symbols in both events, such as the use of honey to represent a sweet life and the burying of bodies.
 They are taught about some Muslim ideas about the kind of place Heaven might be and asked if they think something happens to us after death.
-Look at the resurrection in Christianity and reincarnation in Hinduism, Sikhism and Buddhism.
 Easter: Pupils create Easter eggs and think about the symbolism of 'new life' in Christianity.
 They learn about the events of Easter and why they are important for Christians.